Kaveh8/ShellScript/README.md

 ShellScript
 ===========

-Some usefull shell scripts with bash for Gnu/Linux Os.
+Some usefull shell scripts with bash for Gnu/Linux.

 This Script uses **mediainfo** program.